FormidableLabs/builder/README.md

 NPM-friendly `package.json` `script` commands.
 Pretty much anything that you can execute with `npm run FOO` can be executed with `builder run FOO`.

+### Tips & Tricks

+#### Terminal Color

+Builder uses `exec` under the hood with piped `stdout` and `stderr`.
+Programs typically interpret the piped environment as "doesn't support color" and disable color.
+Consequently, you typically need to set a "**force color**" option on your executables in `scripts` commands if they exist.

 **TODO: Document more.**